Here are some essential facts about USB drives, booting and other stuff which relates to BIOS and UEFI-booting.

 Modern Windows OS's support both 32-bit and 64-bit Secure Boot.

 You can only boot using Secure Boot if the EFI boot files and drivers have been correctly signed or if you can 'validate' the boot file manually (e.g. by booting to a Shim and using a MOK Manager to register the EFI boot file on the particular UEFI-system that you are booting from).

 To get EFI boot files signed by a trusted authority for Secure Booting costs quite a few $1000, so only large organisations tend to have OS's which support Secure Boot.

 For a guide on how Secure Booting works, see here.

 Add a payload to E2B

 If the OS has these signed EFI boot files(s), you can usually Secure Boot from them by converting them to .imgPTN files (FAT32 format) and adding the .imgPTN file to your E2B USB drive.
 Then MBR\CSM boot and switch to the .imgPTN file or use SWITCH_E2B.exe to switch to the .imgPTN file.
-Then you can Secure Boot boot from the E2B USB drive on another system.
+Then you can Secure Boot boot from the E2B USB drive on a UEFI system.

 To support this site, please disable AdBlock for this domain.